hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_cluster.html.markdown

 * `tags` - (Optional) List of key-value pairs to label the cluster.

 ### capacity_configuration

 The capacity_configuration block supports the following arguments:

 * `node_type` - (Required) Determines the hardware of the host computer used for your cluster instance.
 Each node type offers different memory and storage capabilities.
 Choose a node type based on the requirements of the application or software that you plan to run on your instance.

   You can only specify one of the following values:
     * kx.s.large – The node type with a configuration of 12 GiB memory and 2 vCPUs.
     * kx.s.xlarge – The node type with a configuration of 27 GiB memory and 4 vCPUs.
     * kx.s.2xlarge – The node type with a configuration of 54 GiB memory and 8 vCPUs.
     * kx.s.4xlarge – The node type with a configuration of 108 GiB memory and 16 vCPUs.
-Confidential
     * kx.s.8xlarge – The node type with a configuration of 216 GiB memory and 32 vCPUs.
     * kx.s.16xlarge – The node type with a configuration of 432 GiB memory and 64 vCPUs.
     * kx.s.32xlarge – The node type with a configuration of 864 GiB memory and 128 vCPUs.
 * `node_count` - (Required) Number of instances running in a cluster.
 Must be at least 1 and at most 5.

 ### vpc_configuration

 The vpc_configuration block supports the following arguments:

 * `vpc_id` - (Required) Identifier of the VPC endpoint